In 1881, a small group of Christians founded Pleasant Home Baptist Church and

 those who were sent as missionaries from our church.

-It has been 133 years since our first small congregation organized into a church body.
+It has been over 130 years since our first small congregation organized into a church body.

 There have been many changes to our building and even to our name.
 One thing,